bart-larsen/pennbbl.github.io/index.md

 layout: default
 title: Home
 nav_order: 1
-description: "Just the Docs is a responsive Jekyll theme with built-in search that is easily customizable and hosted on GitHub Pages."
+description: "Information and tutorials on how to go from DICOMS to dataframes."
 permalink: /
 ---
-# THIS IS THE FUTURE DOCUMENTATION SITE FOR PENNBBL, HOSTED USING GITHUB PAGES!

-# Focus on writing good documentation
+# NeuroInformatics Tutorials and Information
 {: .fs-9 }

 Just the Docs gives your documentation a jumpstart with a responsive Jekyll theme that is easily customizable and hosted on GitHub Pages.
 {: .fs-6 .fw-300 }

-[Get started now](#getting-started){: .btn .btn-primary .fs-5 .mb-4 .mb-md-0 .mr-2 } [View it on GitHub](https://github.com/pmarsceill/just-the-docs){: .btn .fs-5 .mb-4 .mb-md-0 }
+[Get started now](#getting-started){: .btn .btn-primary .fs-5 .mb-4 .mb-md-0 .mr-2 } [View it on GitHub](https://github.com/pennbbl/pennbbl.github.io){: .btn .fs-5 .mb-4 .mb-md-0 }

 ---